Skip to content

 Limitations of Therapy for Sleep

-Despite all the strategies and knowledge a therapist can bring to improving your sleep, there are a couple of limitations solving sleep issues with a therapist.
+Despite all the strategies and knowledge a therapist can bring to improving your sleep, there are a couple of limitations to solving sleep issues with a therapist.
 A therapist is not going to be able to help your sleep problems if they need medical interventions.
-Additionally, if you don’t apply your gaining knowledge and strategies about sleep to your sleep routine and issues, your sleep may not improve.
+Additionally, if you don’t apply your knowledge and strategies about sleep to your sleep routine and issues, your sleep may not improve.

 Conclusion